amckennafoster/nbidata/docs/upload/upload.md

 Fill in the names in the proper format.
 The Wrangler should have looked up ORCIDs for each author already so if they are not in the Google sheet, leave blank.

 ## Description
-If the research was funded by NBI, on the first line put "Submitted in fulfillment of a Nantucket Biodiversity Initiative grant in [Year]"
+If the research was funded by NBI, on the first line put "Report submitted in fulfillment of a (Year) Nantucket Biodiversity Initiative grant"

 Paste in whatever description the Wrangler provided.